 Apocrine gland adenocarcinomas are malignant tumors of sweat glands.
 They are also rare in horses.
 Apocrine gland adenocarcinomas generally are larger than adenomas.
 Appearance varies from thick lumps to ulcers.
 They spread frequently across the skin and, less commonly, to other organs.
 Complete surgical removal, including removal of surrounding tissue, is the recommended treatment.

-The spread of a primary tumor to the skin is unusual.
+The spread of a primary tumor of another organ to the skin is unusual.
 All malignant tumors are capable of spreading to the skin.
 Although appearance is variable, the tumors most commonly are multiple, ulcerated lumps.
 As these tumors evolve, they extend deeper into the skin and surrounding tissue.
 Generally, it is difficult to identify the primary tumor based on the signs in the skin.
 This is because only a small population of cells in the primary tumor will spread to the skin, and these cells may have different microscopic features.

 Vascular tumors of the skin and soft tissues are benign growths that closely resemble blood vessels.
 These tumors are usually found on the head, legs, and abdomen.
 In horses, they are most common on the lower legs of animals less than 1 year old.
 Hemangiomas are single to multiple, circular, often compressible, red to black lumps that may resemble a “blood blister.”
 Hemangiomas are benign, but they tend to develop ulcers and grow quite large.
 Surgical removal is the recommended treatment.
 However, the tumors may be large and involve the lower legs, making removal difficult.
 In these cases, freezing or radiation treatment may be needed.
 More tumors do not usually develop at new sites after complete surgical removal.